-Over at The Atlantic, the always insightful Megan McArdle offers her take on Obama's speech.
-She found:
+Over at The Atlantic, the always insightful Megan McArdle offers

 the speech was better-written and better-delivered than many of the critics I read this morning; it had a lot of good applause lines (along with, yes, the groaner about spilled milk), and the president is stylistically a very good speaker.